I’m sharing 18 proven LinkedIn profile tips – so you too can win on LinkedIn in 2024.

 Commenting builds relationships by continuing conversations instead of just consuming content.
 It shows you bother to pay attention while nurturing connections.

-To supercharge engagement, comment first on posts you share before anyone else.
+To supercharge your engagement, comment first on posts you share before anyone else.
 This primes the audience to join the dialogue you start.
 And make sure you always reply to all comments left on your own posts.

 Thoughtful commenting also displays your subject matter expertise around topics and themes.
 You organically position yourself as an authority people want to turn to.

-Just stick to adding value versus blatant self-promotion.
-Don’t copy-paste the same responses repeatedly either.
 And avoid using AI tools like ChatGPT for commenting.
 It’s hard to comment using AI tools in a way that sounds convincingly human.
-AI-generated comments are a major turn-off for many on LinkedIn.
+AI-generated comments are a major turn-off for many folks on LinkedIn.

 You can also search hashtags related to your industry to find relevant posts from outside your network.
 Leave some intelligent comments there to reach a wider audience and boost your follower count.

-#17.
-Post Your Own Content
+17. Post Your Own Original Content

 Stand out from the LinkedIn crowd by regularly sharing original content instead of just commenting.
 I’ve been doing this since late 2022 and it’s been a real game-changer for me.